armory/docs-cdaas/content/en/architecture.md

 linkTitle: Architecture
 weight: 10
 description: >
-  In this high-level overview, learn how Armory Continuous Deployment-as-a-Service works and about its key components.
+ Learn how Armory Continuous Deployment-as-a-Service works and how its key components orchestrate continuous deployment to your Kubernetes clusters.
 ---

 {{< include "cdaas-explained-how.md" >}}